ooc/middleearth/ORC Purpose and Guidelines.md

 ORC Submission Process
 ----------------------

 The ORC submission process is as follows.
 Fork the main [middleearth][1] repository on github.
-From there, work on your ORC in the drafts folder.
+From there, work on your ORC in your forks master branch.
 Eventually, a pull request is sent to the BDFL account (in this case ooc).
-The BDFL will then merge your drafts folder.
-At this point, your Draft is under review.
-Once it is Approved, or Rejected it will be moved into the appropriate folder.
+The BDFL will then merge your master branch into the core middleearth draft branch.
+Anything in this branch is instantly considered Under Review.
+Once it is Approved, or Rejected it will be moved into the master branch, or rejected branch (respectively).

 ORC Status